apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden apologises to Zelensky for delay in Ukraine military aid**
+**Pfizer's Paxlovid fails as 15-day treatment for long COVID, study finds**

-You can read more about it [here](https://www.bbc.com/news/articles/cv22kz2102ro).
+You can read more about it [here](https://finance.yahoo.com/news/pfizers-paxlovid-fails-15-day-190258829.html).

 ## Requirements
 - Python 3.8